henryau53/cz-conventional-changelog-zh-cn/README_en_US.md

 ```

-> ⚠️Note: The configuration of `config.commitizen.types` in package.json defines the commit types and descriptions for Commitizen.
+> Note: The configuration of `config.commitizen.types` in package.json defines the commit types and descriptions for Commitizen.
 If this item is not configured, Commitizen will use the default English version when prompting for commits.

-> ❗Suggestion: Copy the `config.commitizen.types` configuration from the package.json above to your project.
+> Suggestion: Copy the `config.commitizen.types` configuration from the package.json above to your project.

 Please refer to the description of [conventional-changelog types](./meta/docs/conventional-changelog-types.md) for more information.